Wild Town: Plot

 The question driving the plot is whether Hanlon's wife Joyce is really trying to have him killed and, if so, is Sheriff Ford trying to help her or catch her?
-The climax is the scene where Bugs finally takes a stand to protect Mr. Hanlon regardless of whether Ford wants him to or not.
+Bugs eventually takes a stand to protect Mr. Hanlon regardless of whether Ford wants him to or not.
 It is this decision that Ford was waiting for—to know if he could really trust Bugs.
 Once Bugs and Ford are revealed as working on the same side, the rest of the threads of the plot unwind, thanks to Ford's work and perceptive insights into people.
 He realizes that Joyce is actually a gold digger who came to Ragtown hoping to get money from Hanlon, but as she started to con him she actually fell in love with him.
-However, the real villain, who killed the hotel auditor and embezzled the money from the hotel, is revealed to be another con woman named Rosalie Vara, a light skinned black woman who came to Ragtown with Joyce and is now working as a maid at the hotel.
+However, the real villain, who killed the hotel auditor and embezzled the money from the hotel, is revealed to be another con woman named Rosalie Vara, a light-skinned black woman who came to Ragtown with Joyce and is now working as a maid at the hotel.
 She was not about to let Joyce enjoy all of Hanlon's money.
 She put on a very convincing veneer of a naive, sweet, and innocent young woman.
-In reality she hatched several different schemes to embezzle from the hotel and then cover it up by murder; first trying to make the murder look like a suicide, and then manipulating Bugs to take the fall.
+In reality she hatched several different schemes to embezzle from the hotel and then cover it up by murder; first trying to make that murder look like a suicide, and then manipulating Bugs to take the fall.
 She reveals herself to Bugs just before she knocks him unconscious and stuffs him in a closet.

 Bugs recovers consciousness in a hospital room with Mr. Hanlon who now realizes that Ford was out to protect him all along.
 Ford is there to explain the whole plot like a stereotypical hero in a detective novel.
 His key realization was that Rosalie Vara's description may not have resulted in any outstanding warrants because she was described as a negro.
-When Ford removed that from the description he was flooded with information about a con woman wanted for several crimes who otherwise matched Rosalie's description except for being black.
+When Ford removed that from the description he was flooded with information about a con woman wanted for several crimes who otherwise matched Rosalie.
 She was pretending to be black to hide from the law.
 Unlike most of Thompson's novels the ending is happy and upbeat.